 - Downtime.
 Machine downtime is one of the biggest factors that influence production volume.
 There are several reasons for downtime, including failure of parts, failures in raw materials or finished products, refill of materials, adjustments to machine programs or recipes, machine maintenance or machine change-over.
 Sensors that monitor machine state, machine usage, product conditions and material levels generate real-time data which is analyzed and extrapolated to generate recommendations for better usage or planned maintenance.

-- .
+- Waste.
 Production facilities are often stuck with significant waste in its operations.
 Next to physical waste, like spilled products or materials, waste exists in inefficient operations like excessive cleaning regimes or superfluous movements.
 Even inefficient administrative tasks for operators dealing with production orders is a source of waste.
 Sensor data can be used to warn about storage overflows, time spent in various tasks or wrong tuning of machinery.
 Note that #2 Downtime is often conceived as a waste as well.

 - Safety.
 Safety of personnel is a core HR responsibility.
 Incidents in the production line occur often, causing personnel unavailability and production disruption.
 Sensors in sensitive areas can warn operators about unsafe actions, and trends in machine usage indicate needs for better schooling of personnel.

 - Maintenance.
-It is clear that condition-based or predictive maintenance, which is performing maintenance at the right time, is offering optimization of maintenance planning in sync with production planning, lower costs for maintenance personnel and improved maintenance management.
+It is clear that condition-based or smart maintenance, which is performing maintenance at the right time, is offering optimization of maintenance planning in sync with production planning, lower costs for maintenance personnel and improved maintenance management.
 Machine and part sensors that count usage but also measure specific conditions offer insight in wear and tear of the machinery.

 - Spare part stock.
 If real-time monitoring can indicate when certain parts are likely to break, and consequently when they need to be replaced, then an optimization in spare part inventory is easily achieved.
 Note that this may either be within the company, or even outsourced to the machine manufacturer.